hydra3333/unified_diff_patcher/README.md

 # Unified Diff Patcher

-A robust Python utility for applying unified diff patches (.patch or .diff files) to source files, with intelligent line ending preservation and edge case handling.

 ![Platform](https://img.shields.io/badge/platform-Windows%2010%20%7C%2011-lightgrey) ![License](https://img.shields.io/badge/license-AGPL--3.0-green)

+A robust Python-based commandline utility for applying unified diff patches (`.patch` or `.diff` files) to source files, with intelligent line ending preservation and edge case handling.

+Unified Diff Patcher may be helpful on Windows, which does not have a native `patch` utility, eg when you ask AIs such as Claude or ChatGPT to provide a .diff file for program updates - i.e. 'short' output vs a long fully updated source - hopefully extending time to AI chat limits reached.

+---

 ## Overview

-This tool applies unified diff patches to original files and creates numbered output files (e.g., `program.py` → `program.001.py`).
-It's designed to work like git's patch command while preserving the original file's line ending style and handling complex edge cases.
+Unified Diff Patcher applies unified diff patches to original files and creates sequentially numbered output files (e.g., `program.py` → `program.001.py`).
+It works like traditional `git apply` while preserving original line ending styles in files from other OSs (eg Windows, Linux) and handling complex edge cases.

+Unified Diff Patcher can be **downloaded and run it as a single standalone Windows `.exe` file** without installing Python, or as a standard .py file in the Release source (the .exe is built automatically by github for each Release).

 This tool only runs on Windows 10+.

+---

 ## Foreward

 Drafted by ChatGPT AI (with substantial logic errors), fixed and extended by Claude AI.

 Although both Claude AI and ChatGPT AI both can and do make mistakes when in programming python, Claude AI seems to make fewer mistakes and fixes them well when asked.
 Funnily enough, Claude AI found in program comments "Author: ChatGPT" and added "(Enhanced by Claude)" to that comment.

-Both AIs are hampered in the sense that the free plans ate extremely limited in that they do not let you iterate development much due to their analyses and output limits ... however, even when subscribing to the first level plans the limits are still substantial enough to impede development, but you can get stuff done.
+Both AIs are hampered in the sense that the free plans are limited in that they do not let you iterate development much due to their analyses and output limits ... however, even when subscribing to the first level plans the limits are still substantial enough to impede development, but you can get stuff done.

-For the moment, appreciating both AIs, I applaud Claude
+For the moment, appreciating both AIs, I applaud Claude.

+---

 ## Key Features

 ### Core Functionality
-- **Multiple file support**: Apply patches to multiple files in a single operation
-- **Numbered output files**: Creates `file.001.ext`, `file.002.ext`, etc. without overwriting originals
-- **Dry-run mode**: Preview changes without modifying files
 - **Git-style compatibility**: Handles standard git diff formats with `a/` and `b/` prefixes
+- **Multiple file support**: Apply patches to multiple files in one go
+- **Empty file support**: Uses system default line endings for empty files
+- **Numbered output files**: Creates auto-numbered patched files eg `file.001.ext`, `file.002.ext`, etc. without overwriting any existing files
+- **Cross-platform patch file compatibility**: Handles patches created on different OSes i.e. different styles of line endings
+- **Line ending intelligence**: Preserves source file style line endings (Windows, Unix, Mac) regardless of patch file style
 - **Comprehensive error handling**: Graceful handling of malformed patches and missing files

-### Line Ending Intelligence
-- **Automatic detection**: Detects Windows (`\r\n`), Unix (`\n`), and Mac (`\r`) line endings
-- **Preservation**: Output files maintain the original file's line ending style
-- **Cross-platform compatibility**: Unix patches work on Windows files (and vice versa)
-- **Mixed file handling**: Uses dominant line ending style in files with mixed endings
-- **Empty file support**: Uses system default line endings for empty files
+- **Dry-run mode**: Preview changes before applying

 ### Edge Case Support
 - **Empty files**: Adding content to completely empty files